Efficient Hamiltonian, structure and trace distance learning of Gaussian states: Introduction

-In this work we initiate the study of Hamiltonian learning of bosonic Gaussian states and give a much more complete picture than is available for quantum spin systems.
-We show that it is possible to learn all the parameters of a quadratic Hamiltonian on $m$ modes on a known interaction graph $G$ of maximal degree $\Delta$ up to precision $\epsilon>0$ with a number of samples scaling like $\epsilon^{-(2+4(\ln(\Delta)))}$ with the precision and logarithmically with the number of modes, the natural measure of size of the system.
+In this work we initiate the study of Hamiltonian learning in bosonic Gaussian states, { which can be completely characterized in terms of their first and second moments, or in terms of their first moments and their Hamiltonian matrix.} We show that it is possible to learn all the parameters of a quadratic Hamiltonian on $m$ modes on a known interaction graph $G$ of maximal degree $\Delta-1$ up to precision $\epsilon>0$ with a number of samples scaling as $O(\epsilon^{-{2+{\gamma}}})$ for any $\gamma>0$, with the precision and logarithmically with the number of modes, the natural measure of size of the system.
 Furthermore, the classical postprocessing of the data is efficient and we resort only to heterodyne measurements, which are simple to implement in the lab.
 In addition, we show that it is possible to learn the graph on which the Hamiltonian is defined under mild assumptions with a similar number of samples in the precision and number of modes as for the Hamiltonian learning.
-Thus, our method only requires experimentally feasible measurements, is highly scalable and puts the problem of Gaussian quantum Hamiltonian learning on a much firmer footing than its spin counterpart.
+Thus, our method only requires experimentally feasible measurements and is highly scalable. { In Fig.~\ref{fig:graph}, we show an example of a graph of interactions, and its corresponding structure of the Hamiltonian matrix.}

 In addition, we also obtain the first protocol to learn a positive temperature Gaussian state in trace distance with an inverse-quadratic scaling in precision.
 Even though previous recent work~\cite{mele2024learning,holevo2024estimates} showed how to solve this problem with a polynomial scaling in the number of modes, the scaling in precision was quartic, albeit it required fewer assumptions on the state compared to our result.
 A concurrent work also shows a related result with a different method, that also applies to pure states, and a different concrete trace distance bound~\cite{bittel2024optimalestimatestracedistance}.